 Andrew joined Watsi on November 5th, 2015.
 Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Andrew's most recent donation supported Humphrey, a sweet 3-month-old from Kenya, to fund life-changing hydrocephalus surgery.
+Andrew's most recent donation supported Jasibe, a 4 month old baby girl from Bolivia, to fund life-saving heart surgery.

 Andrew has funded healthcare for 90 patients in 12 countries.